Geborgen/nordic-souls/README.md

 Please complete the following steps:
 1. Install [Visual C++ x64 Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe).
-2. Install [Microsoft .NET 5.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime) and [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0/runtime) (both `console apps` and `desktop apps` x64).
+2. Install [Microsoft .NET 9.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) (both `console apps` and `desktop apps` x64).
 3. Fully disable OneDrive and any other programs that hook into user file areas.
-5. Reinstall Skyrim into a location that is not Program Files.
+4. Reinstall Skyrim into a location that is not Program Files.
 Somewhere like `C:\Games` is a good location.
 If you only have one drive, look into [LostDragonist's SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
 You should have the latest version of Skyrim, version `1.6.1170`. **Do not verify file integrity, as this will cause issues.**
-6. Set Skyrim to not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
+5. Set Skyrim to not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
-7. Right click Skyrim in Steam, click `Properties`, disable `Enable the Steam overlay while in-game`.
+6. Right click Skyrim in Steam, click `Properties`, disable `Enable the Steam overlay while in-game`.

 #### Pagefile and Crash Prevention